|

 SPAM, unsolicited email, has become a huge

-filters and/or blocklists.
-Depending on the company, the emails marked as
+created filters and/or blocklists.
+Depending on the company, the emails

-'spam' are either deleted, sent to a junk/bulk folder, or have a notice in
+marked as 'spam' are either deleted, sent to a junk/bulk folder, or have

-email that you want to receive, as spam.
-To help with this issue, they created
+labeling email that you want to receive, as spam.
+To help with this

 info [at] OSCEhome.com

-on how to whitelist us with some of the more popular services/software:
+instructions on how to whitelist us with some of the more popular

 AOL |